 On a good night: Patrons cram around the marble bar placing orders while a bloke, neatly positioned under the stairs, plays guitar and expertly croons James Blunt and INXS to the growing crowd.

-Retaining its old-English-style pub feel from the good old days when sailors, whalers and ‘fine’ women frequented, ‘Knoppies’ has a truly historic atmosphere and was actually the first watering hole in Salamanca.
+Retaining its old-English-style pub feel from the good old days when sailors, whalers and ‘fine’ women frequented, The Whaler (formerly Knopwood Retreat) has a truly historic atmosphere and was actually the first watering hole in Salamanca.
 The sweeping curved nautical-inspired bar punctuated with vibrant leadlight windows holds up an old faithful contingent plus a steady flow of tourists.

 The new and the old: The first hotel to offer Guinness on tap (the toucan trophy on the wall proves it) and serving locally produced Gillespie’s alcoholic ginger beer plus 14 tap draught beers and a bloody mary menu, there are so many choices you’d be “bloody fussy” to not find something to your liking, well, that’s what the staff say anyway.

 Fancy a little taste of Japan in Hobart?
 You’ll be happy to stumble upon this treasure, if only for a unique range of Japanese craft beer on tap.
-Move from beer to wine and lounge amid sandstone walls and arches, absorbing two-hundred years of architecture and a glass of Bruny Island unwooded chardonnay.
-An award winning restaurant dishing up modern local cuisine and some of the best cocktail shakers in town render Quarry Salamanca the full package.
+Move from beer to wine and lounge amid sandstone walls and arches, absorbing two hundred years of architecture and a glass of Bruny Island unwooded chardonnay.
+An award-winning restaurant dishing up modern local cuisine and some of the best cocktail shakers in town render Waterman’s Hotel (formerly Quarry Salamanca) the full package.

 Sweet potato beer?
 Manager Isabell says; “We want to push people out of their comfort zone with beer choices.”
 Such as Coedo Benaika Imperial Sweet Potato Amber which delivers on both name-length and punchy malty caramel-y taste.